All Episodes

 Now, they can produce it quickly because they've been following this spill since day one.

-Turning out recommendations long before this administration did anything at all.
+If you look back, the people at Heritage have actually been turning out recommendations long before this administration did anything at all.

-I mean, what was it, fifty days before Obama really got serious about this spill because they wanted the tragedy.
+I mean, what was it, 50 days before Obama really got serious about this spill?

-So heritage was on the case from day one.
+So Heritage was on the case from day one.

 This is how involved the Heritage Foundation is in getting the details and the facts right.

-They sent their own team of experts to the Gulf to get a firsthand look at what was going on.
+They sent their own team of experts to the Gulf to get a first-hand look at what was going on.

-And I it there was so much misinformation.
+And there was so much misinformation.

 They wanted us to believe how bad it was.

-It had to shut down all drilling.
+They had to shut down all drilling.

 He showed that camera with all the oil just pouring into the Gulf.

-Nobody knew what to believe except those like me and people of heritage who instinctively know not to trust.
+Nobody knew what to believe except those like me and people at Heritage who instinctively know not to trust the first two, three, maybe five things a liberal Democrat administration says.

 Make yourself a member at the Heritage Foundation before or after you read the report.